JoshuaSchilz/miniSCIDOM_tensor/README.md

 # Introduction
-The following library performs reconstruction of images from the miniSCIDOM detector using pytorch for faster computations.
+The following library performs image reconstruction from the miniSCIDOM detector using PyTorch for faster computations.
 The original code for the reconstruction was written by *Angela Corvino and Marvin Reimold* (https://github.com/AngelaCorvino/MiniSCIDOM).

 Corresponding publication: https://www.cambridge.org/core/journals/high-power-laser-science-and-engineering/article/miniscidom-a-scintillatorbased-tomograph-for-volumetric-dose-reconstruction-of-single-laserdriven-proton-bunches/171051DA9A4C1744E0020F783F1381D1